August 12, 2020

 Similarly, if you know your competitors will lay landmines for you, call them out.
 “Our competitor is probably going to say we don’t have a Rest API but we do.
 Here’s the documentation.”

 The landmine approach sets up your competitor to have an awful demo.
 And when the prospect comes running back to you saying, “They mentioned the Rest API just like you said!,” you can just nod calmly.
 This leaves you looking like a trusted consultant who’s entirely uninterested in the sale—and because you’re so disinterested, you’ll probably get it.

 Mixmax streamlines your workflow so you spend more time selling and less time in the CRM or calendar.
-From one-click meeting scheduling to email tracking and workflow rules, Mixmax's smart automation makes it easier for prospects to choose you.
+From one-click meeting scheduling to email tracking, templates, and workflow rules, Mixmax's smart automation makes it easier for prospects to choose you.